DashineePARMANUM/statistics-projects-summer-2025/SQL_Data_Querying/README.md

 # SQL Data Querying: Major League Baseball Players Dataset

-This project showcases data cleaning, analysis, and querying in SQL using a major league baseball players dataset.
+This project showcases data analysis, and querying in SQL using a major league baseball players dataset.

 ## Files and Folders
 - **`SQL_Datasets`:**